Shapour Bakhtiar: French exile and series of assassination attempts

-Assassination
+Death

 On 6 August 1991, Bakhtiar was murdered along with his secretary, Soroush Katibeh, by three assassins in his home in the Parisian suburb of Suresnes.
 Both men were killed with kitchen knives.
 Their bodies were not found until at least 36 hours after death, even though Bakhtiar had heavy police protection and his killers had left identity documents with a guard at his house.

+Trial

 Two of the assassins escaped to Iran.
-A third, Ali Vakili Rad, was apprehended in Switzerland, along with an alleged accomplice, Zeynalabedin Sarhadi, a great-nephew of the president of Iran at the time, Hashemi Rafsanjani.
+A third, Ali Vakili Rad, was apprehended in Switzerland, along with an alleged accomplice, Zeynalabedin Sarhadi, a great-nephew of Hashemi Rafsanjani, the president of Iran at the time.
 Both were extradited to France for trial.
 Vakili Rad was sentenced to life in prison in December 1994, but Sarhadi was acquitted.
 Rad was paroled on 19 May 2010, after serving 16 years of his sentence.
 He was received as a hero by Islamic Republic officials.

 Aftermath

 The release of Rad had happened only two days after Tehran freed Clotilde Reiss, a French student accused of spying by the Islamic regime.
-Both the French and Iranian governments deny the two affairs are linked.
+Both the French and Iranian governments deny the two affairs were linked.

-Hours after the assassination of Bakhtiar, a British hostage was released from Lebanon, presumably held by Hezbollah, but a French hostage was taken.
-Although many in the Iranian exile community speculated of official French complicity in Bakhtiar's death, the second kidnapping is said to cast a shadow over such theories.
-The French would seem unlikely to support an operation that included the kidnapping of another French hostage in Lebanon, but there is no apparent connection between the two events.
+Hours after Bakhtiar's assassination, a British hostage was released from Lebanon, presumably held by Hezbollah, but a French hostage was taken.
+Although many in the Iranian exile community speculated about official French complicity in Bakhtiar's death, the second kidnapping casts doubt on such theories.
+The French would seem unlikely to support an operation that included the kidnapping of another French hostage in Lebanon, and there is no apparent connection between the two events.

 Published works

-He published a memoir in addition to many articles.
-Bakhtiar's books include Ma Fidélité (in French) and 37 Days after 37 Years (in Persian), his biography (highlighting his political career and his beliefs, up to the Iranian Revolution).
-His writings are of special interest regarding society and politics in the Pahlavi Era and the period of riots and turbulence just before the fall of Mohammad Reza Shah Pahlavi.
+Bakhtiar published a memoir in addition to many articles.
+His books include Ma Fidélité (in French) and 37 Days after 37 Years (in Persian), his biography (highlighting his political career and his beliefs, up to the Iranian Revolution).
+His writings are of special interest regarding society and politics in the Pahlavi era and the period of riots and turbulence just before the fall of Mohammad Reza Shah Pahlavi.

 Personal life

-Bakhtiar was first married to a French woman with whom he had three children, a son Guy and two daughters, Viviane and France.
+Bakhtiar was first married to a French woman with whom he had four children: sons Guy and Patrick, and two daughters, Viviane and France.
 Viviane died of a heart attack at the age of 49 in Cannes in August 1991.
 Guy is a French police intelligence unit officer.

 Shortly before his death, Bakhtiar divorced his wife and married a young Iranian woman.
 His second wife was Shahintaj, and they had a son, Goudarz.
 He also had a stepdaughter named Manijeh Assad.
 As of 2001, all three were United States citizens.

 Bakhtiar is buried in Montparnasse Cemetery in Paris.